Family photo style guide

 Outdoor portraits

-The environment: When shooting in an outdoors location you'll probably be moving around, walking, sitting and playing.
-You don’t want to be restricted with your clothing so wear an outfit that allows for movement.
+The environment: When shooting in an outdoors location you’ll be moving around, walking and sitting etc. You don’t want to be restricted with your clothing so wear an outfit that allows for movement.
+Maxi/midi dresses and skirts are a great option!

 The weather: Blue lips don’t look good on anybody, so look ahead at the weather forecast, factor in the temperature, and bring layers just in case this changes.

-The beach: You’ll likely get a little wet and sandy.
-Shoes will be likely be thrown off when we arrive.
-The beach is often super windy so an extra layer can be handy to keep the goosebumps at bay.
+The beach: The beach is often super windy so an extra layer can be handy to keep the goosebumps at bay.
 A flowing skirt or dress in a windswept beach will create movement in your images which creates interest and drama compared to a tight fitted dress in the same environment.
+You’ll likely get a little wet and sandy so bring a change of clothes for the way home.
+If you’re having a beach shoot getting in the water is a great option, it can be intimate or fun or both, and gives you a different look to your images.
+Check out a beach shoot where my couple got in the water here.

 Rescheduling: While you’ll see plenty of golden light throughout my portfolio – if you take a closer look – you’ll also see plenty of moody and stormy skies too.
 I absolutely LOVE to work in both scenarios and both will provide beautiful scenes.
 If however you have your heart set on a particular look – please let me know as it may be worth rescheduling.
 I limit my workload to have room for rescheduling so I’m happy to be flexible for you to ensure you will make the most out of this investment.